The Personal Seattle Real Estate News

 Find Woodinville Homes quickly and easily!

 This Woodinville homes search shows active listings only.
 It is updated every 30 minutes.
-The default map intentionally shows only Woodinville homes.
-Click on the marker to see basic property information and on “Details” for more information.
+Click on the marker to see basic property information and on “Details” for more.

 Woodinville homes are known for their large lots, especially if they are located outside the city limits.
 In fact, there are more Woodinville homes located in unincorporated King County than in Woodinville proper.
 Woodinville is located in the north central section of King County, east of the intersection of State Route (SR) 522 and Interstate 405 at the north end of the Sammamish river valley.
 The valley is shaped by steep, wooded slopes where most of Woodinville’s residential development is located.
 Commercial, industrial and agricultural activities mostly cluster on the valley floor.
 Woodinville homes reference map